500-476-Great Vocals

 Writer/Composer: Walter Gross / Jack Lawrence (1946)

 Many singing artists, male and female, recorded this Jazz classic but time reveals that this version of the beautiful romantic melody, indeed, belongs to Rosemary.
-She was a fixture as an entertainer / singer / actress from the mid-1940s to the 1990s, but her decade of hits was the 1950s.
-Her distinctive, deep, lilting, smooth voice was labeled ‘unpretentious,’ embraced by millions in the era right after the demise of the Big Bands, but her commitment to entertainment was legendary.
-She dominated the early 50s in Jazz / Pop / Novelty songs, she was a delight to watch and listen to, ‘acting’ out her songs…Beautiful History in the Making!
+She was a fixture as an entertainer / singer / actress from the mid-1940s to the 1990s, but her decade of music Pop hits was the 1950s.
+Her distinctive, deep, lilting, smooth voice was labeled ‘unpretentious,’ was embraced by millions in the era right after the demise of the Big Bands, but her commitment to entertainment was legendary.
+She dominated the early 50s in Jazz / Pop / Novelty songs, she was a delight to watch and listen to, ‘acting’ out her songs.
+Among her other #1 songs were Hey There, Come On-a My House and Half as Much…Beautiful History in the Making!

 498. CHUG-A-LUG (1964)